trek-view/basecamp/_posts/2021-03-26-software-upload-panoramas-street-view.md

 Ben Claremont’s, [Which Is The Best Virtual Tour Software?
 (November 2019)](https://www.youtube.com/watch?v=uKkQQ0aHRSc), video is a good example of the types of comparisons that exist.

-Many of the software products mentioned in that video do include the ability to upload the imagery to Google Street View, but in many cases the workflows and comparisons are based on shooting in a small area both indoors and outdoors.
+Many of the software products mentioned in that video do include the ability to upload the imagery to Google Street View, but in many cases the workflows and comparisons are based on shooting in a small, controlled area indoors.

 I'm yet to find a comprehensive comparison of tools for outdoor, off-road Street View uploads.

 [Last week I took a look at the Google Street View app in detail](/blog/2021/using-google-street-view-app).
-This week I'll take a look at other alternatives available of most use to off-road street-level 360 photographers.
+This week I'll take a look at other alternatives available to off-road street-level 360 photographers.

 ## Google Street View App